 Stroll the Open Air Markets

 Paris has amazing open air markets on select days across the city.
 I adore exploring the various food stands and picking up items for a picnic.
+I also always love seeing the florals that the vendors have on display!

 Get Berthillion Ice Cream